 Happy New Year and all things 2017!

-I didn’t plan for this to be my first post of the year, but I also didn’t plan for sickle cell to interfere with the plans I had in December last year and throw me completely off my game.
+I didn’t plan for this to be my first post of the year, but I also didn’t plan for sickle cell to interfere with the plans I had and throw me completely off my game.
 I believe that in everything we are faced with, there is a lesson to be learned.
 So even if you can’t see it at the time; take note.

 If this post doesn’t help any readers with something that they may be going through, it will definitely be here to help me if I get to this point again in the future.